m5c/OneTimePadLib/README.md

 mvn clean install
 ```

-#### Reference to Developpers Repo
+#### Reference to Developers Repo

-To use a provided binary, pulled from the developpers, use this trusted reposiotory:
+To use a provided binary, pulled from the developers, use this trusted repository:

 ```xml